 I’ve never met a teapot that I didn’t like.
 And that’s almost it right there.
-We collect things for the fun and the enjoyment.
+We collect things for fun and enjoyment.
 We also collect things because it strikes a sentimental cord; it reflects our interests and style.
 The bonus is that we learn a lot about history and the economy over the decades.

 I’m not talking about clutter.
 (That can happen too.)
 It’s more about a hobby that we’re passionate about.
-Stamps, coins, buttons, postcards, cookie jars, dolls and shoe collections, some we display and some we love to brag about.
+Stamps, coins, buttons, postcards, cookie jars, dolls, and shoe collections, some we display, and some we love to brag about.

 If you have a collection that tells a story reminds you of a moment and makes you feel good then it’s a keeper.
 It’s one of those things that make you happy.

 Although it may sometimes seem as if we have a genetic predilection to collecting things, it is actually a basic human instinct.
 Our need to collect things is a survival advantage enhanced by natural selection over the centuries.
 Ancient ancestors who were able to gather scarce objects were more likely to live longer.
 Meaning you’re not alone when it comes to your love of collecting items.
 Even in our modern age, the accumulation of wealth and assets correlates to longer life expectancy.
 But besides this instinctive trait, there are numerous other reasons why we may feel the need to collect: